uvdsl/solid-authorization-app/README.md

 # Solid Authorization App

-This is a simple Web App to control and manage access to your data following the [Solid protocol](https://solidproject.org/TR/protocol).
+This is a Web App to control and manage access to your data following the [Solid protocol](https://solidproject.org/TR/protocol).
 It assumes that access control is managed using [Web Access Control](https://solid.github.io/web-access-control-spec/).
-It is far from perfect, but it is a start towards an access control app that works on the Solid Pods we have today, without requiring custom modifications.
+It is far from perfect, but it is a start towards an access control app that works on the Solid Pods we have today, without requiring sophisticated setup.

 This work is based on
 - Andreas Both, Thorsten Kastner, Dustin Yeboah, Christoph Braun, Daniel Schraudner, Sebastian Schmid, Tobias Käfer, Andreas Harth: _AuthApp - Portable, Reusable Solid App for GDPR-Compliant Access Granting._ ICWE 2024: 199-214 [[Postprint](https://publikationen.bibliothek.kit.edu/1000172187)]

-but strips away some of the design decisions that make the corresponding implemenation, the [MANDAT AuthApp](https://github.com/DATEV-Research/Solid-authorization-app), not usable out-of-the-box.
+but strips away dependencies on [SAI](https://solid.github.io/data-interoperability-panel/specification/)'s Data Registries and ShapeTrees that make the corresponding implementation, the [MANDAT AuthApp](https://github.com/DATEV-Research/Solid-authorization-app), require corresponding setup.
+Today's default provisioned Solid Pods do not come with Data Registrations or ShapeTree definitions.

+We thus provide this Solid Authorization App for enabling (and showcasing) the fundamental use cases around access authorization on current standard Solid Pods.
+For advanced use cases right now, we still recommend looking into the [MANDAT AuthApp](https://github.com/DATEV-Research/Solid-authorization-app).

 ## Intended Usage (Demo)